ON THIS PAGE: You will learn about the different types of treatments doctors use for people with gallbladder cancer. Use the menu to see other pages.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 For gallbladder cancer, the team of doctors may include a gastroenterologist, a surgeon, a medical oncologist, and a radiation oncologist.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Descriptions of common types of treatments used for gallbladder cancer are listed below.
+The common types of treatments used for gallbladder cancer are described below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.
 Gallbladder cancer may be treated with 1 or more treatments, including surgery, chemotherapy, or radiation therapy.
 If found at an early stage, gallbladder cancer has a much higher chance of being successfully treated.